 In fact, 85% of online shoppers say that color is one of their reasons for buying a product.

 Although there is no one perfect color scheme that you can use for your online store, it does have an impact on how customers interact with your site.
 This could lead to more conversions and sales.
+And keeping the visuals more on the attractive side is also important.
+There are a number of tools for text animation, videos, images etc.

 However, you have to keep in mind that switching from one color scheme to another is not a magic pill that can help increase your conversion rates.